ASendellPrice/Admixture/README.md

 4. Tabix
 5. bcftools

-In command line run the following commands to install dependencies:
+In the command line run the following commands to install dependencies:
 (Note: requires Miniconda to be installed on your computer - see [here](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html))

 ```bash